Branding Czech Republic Part 2

 Our above analysis reveals that Czech Republic could play the role of Quirinus, the guardian of peace.
 It can fight social diseases of modern era and help build a better world.
 This role, combined with good storytelling, and creative initiatives could be a unique, compelling and sustainable positioning for Czech Republic.
 What do you think?

-Posted on March 12, 2013, in Archetypes, Brand Identity, Brand Strategy, Place branding and tagged archetype, brand, branding, Czech Republic, nation branding, place branding, Republike.
+Posted on March 12, 2013, in Brand & Communication Strategy, Brand Identity, Depth Psychology, Place branding and tagged archetype, brand, branding, Czech Republic, nation branding, place branding, Republike, storytelling.
 Bookmark the permalink.
 1 Comment.